-Summer is the season to be on vacation.
-But when you live with pain, jockeying for a spot at the beach or squeezing onto another overbooked flight are more than just nuisances they’re triggers.
+Vacations are a great way to refresh and reset your body and mind.
+However, when you live with pain, jockeying for a spot at the beach or squeezing onto another overbooked flight are more than just nuisances; they’re triggers.
 To ensure your next trip is full of plenty of well-deserved R&R and flare-up-free, follow these tips on how to prepare, what to bring, and when to change your itinerary.
-Consider it your guide to a pain-free trip.
+Consider it your guide to a pain-free vacation.

 Keeping the weight of your checked and carry-on luggage to a minimum is a good rule of thumb for anyone, but it’s a must for people in pain.
 Even if your suitcase is on wheels, you may have to lift it over sidewalk curbs or into the overhead bin causing travel pain, Rengo warns.
 You can get more space in your suitcase by rolling your clothes.
 Bring along a travel-size bottle of Woolite so you can wash undergarments in the sink.
 Leave the blow-dryer and shampoo and other toiletries at home if your hotel will have them.